containers/buildah/docs/buildah-run.1.md

               · ro, readonly: read only cache if set.

-              · uid: uid for cache directory.
+              · uid: uid for cache directory (cannot be used with `U`).

-              · gid: gid for cache directory.
+              · gid: gid for cache directory (cannot be used with `U`).

+              · U, chown: true or false (default).
+Reset the ownership of the cache's contents to match the UID and GID of the container's configured user.

               · from: stage name for the root of the source.
 Defaults to host cache directory.